nwautomator/oxidized-slax/README.md

 ============
 - Juniper routers/switches running at least version 10 of the JunOS operating system
 - A working Oxidized installation on an NMS
-- Permissions to install the script of your Juniper gear
+- Permissions to install the script on your Juniper gear

 Installation
 ============